j2hn-oh/YOLO-EdgeBench/README.md

 yolo26n-obb.engine
 ```

-TensorRT engine files are platform dependent.
-Engines should therefore be generated for the target Jetson platform and software environment.
+TensorRT engine files are dependent on the target hardware and software environment.
+Engines should therefore be generated for the corresponding Jetson platform and TensorRT environment.

-## 6. Concurrent Experiment with MPS
+## 6. Running the Experiments

-### 6.1 Start NVIDIA MPS
+### 6.1 Concurrent Execution with MPS

+`run_all_mps_nsys.sh` executes all five YOLO workloads concurrently in separate Docker containers.

-NVIDIA MPS must be running before executing `run_all_mps_nsys.sh`.
+Before running the experiment, NVIDIA MPS must be running.

-The experiment script checks whether the MPS control process is running and terminates if MPS is not available.

-### 6.2 Run the Concurrent Experiment

 Make the script executable: